kokkos/kokkos-core-wiki/Interoperability.md

 ## 12.4 Calling non-Kokkos libraries

 There are no restrictions on calling non-Kokkos libraries outside of parallel kernels.
 However, due to the polymorphic layouts of Kokkos views it is often required to test layouts for compatibility with third party libraries.
-The usual Blas interface for example, expects matrixes to be laid out in column major format (i.e. LayoutLeft in Kokkos).
+The usual BLAS interface for example, expects matrixes to be laid out in column major format (i.e. LayoutLeft in Kokkos).
 Furthermore it is necessary to test that the library can access the memory space of the view.

     template<class Scalar, class Device>
     Scalar dot(View<const Scalar* , Device> a,